 From 2008-2010, Pratt received training in Community Organizing and Social Justice from the Mandel School of Applied Social Sciences also at Case Western.
 In 2010, she received a Certificate in Conflict Analysis from the United States Institute of Peace in Washington D.C.
 She also served as a delegate to the United Nations Commission on the Status of Women 2016-2017, on behalf of The Women's International League for Peace and Freedom.

+Pratt is the current Executive Director of Continuing Education at Cleveland State University.
 From 2001-2018, she worked with Case Western Reserve University in a variety of leadership positions most recently as Executive Director for the Office of Academic Centers & Continuing Legal Education at the law school.

 In addition to teaching (n)Ever a Leader's pro-bono workshops, Nancy Pratt is available for speaking engagements at your organization on topics of ethical creative leadership, leadership development for the NGO; human rights, civilian peacemaking (movements, training, and training the trainer); and grassroots organizing.
 She also speaks on issues related to women traveling alone, and leadership for the administrative professional.